 Welcome to the Dolly Textile Recycling.
-Ireland's leading textile and mobile phone recycling company.
+Ireland's leading textile recycling company.

 We are collectors and exporters of second hand clothing in Ireland.
 We also recycle mobile phones, books and scrap metal.
 We are fully permitted and insured and work in close contact with charities and local Authorities throughout the country to ensure that all your unwanted material are recycled in an environmentally friendly manner.

-The Multiple Sclerosis Society of Ireland (MS Ireland) in partnership with Dolly Textile Recycling are pleased to announce the establishment of National Clothing Recycling Initiative which will support people suffering from MS as well as assisting people in developing countries across the globe.
+Dolly Textile Recycling are pleased to announce the establishment of National Clothing Recycling Initiative which will support people in developing countries across the globe.

 We are a fully licensed waste collection company and are registered with all county councils in the Republic of Ireland.
 Prior to Dolly Textile Recycling we have worked in many other areas of the recycling industry.
 As a business we have a passion for recycling and keeping our environment green and what better way to do that than to provide a service to the public which benefits both their pockets and our environment.
 As a company our primary aim is to divert waste from landfill.

 Dolly Textile Recycling was established in order to facilitate any individual, group, club, church, community centre, sports clubs, GAA Club, School or organization looking to fundraise or donate money to charity.
-We also launched Clothing or textile banks to help raise much needed funds for MS Ireland, directly contributing to their services and facilities.
-In addition to our recycling service we offer assistance in fundraising events by providing consolations and advise for fundraising through recycling.
+We also launched Clothing/textile banks to help raise much needed funds.
 Once the fundraising event is confirmed we can also offer advertising aids if needed assisting in any way possible to ensure your fundraising event is a success.

 The recycling of everyday items is becoming a key a component of how the world’s limited resources will be managed in the future and with a little effort, everyone can make a contribution.
-Fundraising initiatives can also benefit all involved with the organisation, school or individual organising the fundraising event gaining financial rewards along with MS Ireland.
-The primary benefits of the program are 2-fold with MS Ireland receiving a contribution from the proceeds of the recycling process and people in the developing world receiving much needed clothing.
+Fundraising initiatives can also benefit all involved with the organisation, school or individual organising the fundraising event gaining financial rewards.
+The primary benefits of the program are 2-fold with people in the developing world receiving much needed clothing.
 In addition, the recycling of clothes benefits the environment by reducing the demand on landfill sites and reducing our carbon emissions.

 We care about our environment